AlexanderHazankin/Tip_Calculator/README.md

-# Tip_Calculator
+# Tip Calculator

+This is a tip calculator

 This is one of my exercises from Udemy online Course: "100 Days of Code: The Complete Python Pro Bootcamp for 2022" by Dr. Angela Yu